IdentityPython/pysaml2/docs/index.rst

 PySAML2 is a pure python implementation of SAML2.
 It contains all necessary pieces for building a SAML2 service provider or an identity provider.
 The distribution contains examples of both.
-Originally written to work in a WSGI environment there are extensions that allow you to use it with other frameworks.
+Originally written to work in a WSGI environment, there are extensions that allow you to use it with other frameworks.